1221mitchell/web_scraping_and_natural_language_processing/README.md

 ### Requirements

 - Gather and prepare your data using the `requests` library.
 - **Create and compare two models**.
-One of these must be a Bayes classifier, however the other can be a classifier of your choosing: logistic regression, KNN, SVM, etc.
+One of these must be a Random Forest classifier, however the other can be a classifier of your choosing: logistic regression, KNN, SVM, etc.
 - A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - An executive summary of your results.
 - A short presentation outlining your process and findings for a semi-technical audience.